margusliinev/margusliinev/README.md

 ### My name is Margus and I like to build things.

-- 💼 I’m currently working as a Software Engineer at Pipedrive.
+- 💼 I’m currently working full-time as a Junior Software Engineer at Pipedrive.

-- 🛠️ I’m currently building my personal website and life automation tool.
+- 🛠️ I’m currently building a personal website and a SaaS product called Sprintpilot.

-- 📚 I’m currently learning DevOps tools like Docker, Kubernetes, and GitHub Actions.
+- 📚 I’m currently learning DevOps tools such as Docker, Kubernetes, and GitHub Actions.

 ### Technologies